simple-configuration-server/website/docs/server-configuration/config-directory.md

   headers:  # Set headers on the response
     Content-Type: text/plain
 ```
-This files should adhere to the schema found [here](https://github.com/simple-configuration-server/simple-configuration-server/blob/master/scs/schemas/scs-env.yaml),
+These files should adhere to the schema found [here](https://github.com/simple-configuration-server/simple-configuration-server/blob/master/scs/schemas/scs-env.yaml),
 which also includes more extensive descriptions of each property.
 Note that
 this schema also defines the defaults for each property, used when properties
 are not defined.
 All properties in scs-env files are optional, but empty
-scs-env files should be removed.
+scs-env files should be omitted.

 In case you simply want to host the files in your config directory,
 without using any of the templating features, you can place the